spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

 When a resource has a Created status, it means Spinnaker has just received the resource’s declarative configuration and hasn't taken any action yet.

-If the actual state of the resource matches its declarative configuration, the resource will transition to the [Happy](/reference/managed-delivery/resource-status/#happy) status the next time Spinnaker checks it.
+If the actual state of the resource matches the declarative configuration, the resource will transition to the [Happy](/reference/managed-delivery/resource-status/#happy) status the next time Spinnaker checks it.

 If Spinnaker detects a drift from the declarative configuration in the future, the resource will change status to [Diff](/reference/managed-delivery/resource-status/#diff).
 Once Spinnaker starts taking automatic action to correct the drift, the status will change to [Actuating](/reference/managed-delivery/resource-status/#actuating).